mpeshev/DX-Plugin-Base/readme.txt

 I've removed the 'pass-by-reference' call for all array( $this, ... ) entries as it's deprecated since 5.3.0.
 If you happen to use 5.2.4, you can replace all $this in arrays with &$this or better update PHP version.

 == Changelog ==

+= 1.7 =
+* Add properties with the plugin dir/url to not call every time according functions
+* Add WP_Query, WP_User_Query and meta query for example
+* Add hierarchical shortcodes example
+* Move template files to template folder
+* Move css/js files to assets folder
+* Sanitizing the user input before save to the DB
+* Add example of the custom hooks in to the base page template (action), and the filter for the save button value
+* Add uninstall hook
+* Add the description example for the inputs in the base page template (settings page)

 = 1.6 =
 * Widget update for PHP compatibility with 4.3